eads/tablechart/README.md

    (default: `$.tablechart.scrapeMultiple`)
  * `attachMethod`: Callback for attaching chart (default: `function(container) { $(this.el).before(container); }`)
  * `plotOptions`: jqPlot options.
-See [jqPlot options documentation](http://www.jqplot.com/docs/files/jqPlotOptions-txt.html) for more information.
+See [jqPlot options documentation](http://www.jqplot.com/docs/files/jqPlotOptions-txt.html) for more information and source for full list of defaults.

-All configurable callbacks are `call`ed with a `$.tablechart` instance provided as the calling context.